apereo/apereo.github.io/_posts/cas/2017-08-30-cas-loginflow-interrupt.md

 ![image](https://user-images.githubusercontent.com/1205228/29816821-eb5a597a-8cca-11e7-8ee8-f5433b01f90d.png)

 It's that simple.
-Of course, for more advanced and production-quality interruptions you likely need to write a Groovy script or design a REST endpoint that ties CAS with your own institutional messages.
+Of course, for more advanced and production-quality interruptions you likely need to write a Groovy script or design a REST endpoint that ties CAS with your own institutional messages and you most certainly should want to decorate the user interface much better.

-Given this is so new, I am sure you will find plenty of opportunities to improve this functionality with additional bells and whistles.
+Given this is very new today, I am sure you will find plenty of opportunities to improve the functionality with additional more cowbell.
 [Please do](https://apereo.github.io/cas/developer/Contributor-Guidelines.html).

 [Misagh Moayyed](https://twitter.com/misagh84)